Lizoug/Outfit-Recommender/README.md

 3. Clone this repository by running this code:<br>
    `git clone https://github.com/Lizoug/Outfit-Recommender.git`

-4. You can now close the bash terminal and open the command prompt
+4. You can now close the bash terminal and open Anaconda prompt

 5. Enter the frontend directory by running this code :<br>
-   `cd Desktop/dummy_folder_name/Outfit-Recommender/frontend/streamlit`<br>
+   `cd Desktop/dummy_folder_name/Outfit-Recommender`<br>
    (Remember to replace dummy_folder_name with your actual dummy folder name)

+6. If you haven't already, install requirements with the following code :<br>
+   `pip install -r requirements.txt`<br>
+   (This will take awhile and you may see some errors but it should still work fine)

+7. Enter the code directory with the following code : <br>
+   `cd code`<br>

-6. Run our application website locally by running this code :<br>
+8. Run the code :<br>
-   `streamlit run draft.py`
+   `streamlit run main.py`<br>
+   (The website should be launched from your browser with the given IP Address)

 ## Note
 Please make sure you have a dataset before running the training and evaluation command.